A Short Hike

-A Short Hike is a 2019 adventure video game by Canadian indie game designer Adam Robinson-Yu, also known as adamgryu.
-It is an open world exploration game in which the player is tasked with reaching the summit of a mountain to get cell phone reception.
-The game was released for Microsoft Windows, macOS, and Linux in July 2019, for Nintendo Switch in August 2020, and for PlayStation 4 and Xbox One in November 2021.
+A Short Hike is a 2019 adventure video game created by Canadian indie game designer Adam Robinson-Yu, also known as adamgryu.
+Set on the fictional island Hawk Peak Provincial Park, the open-world exploration game follows Claire, a young bird tasked with reaching the summit of a mountain to get a phone signal.
+To ascend, the player must locate Golden Feathers, which grant increased stamina for climbing, sprinting, and midair jumps, while interacting with various non-player characters (NPCs) along the way.